Chinese, U.S. soldiers complete disaster relief drill amid Asia tensions

 “Some high-ranking Chinese officials have openly stated that the United States is China’s greatest national security threat,” wrote Wang Jisi, dean of the School of International Studies at Peking University, in a paper published earlier this year by China’s Centre for International and Strategic Studies.
 “This perception is widely shared in China’s defence and security establishments.”

 Chinese officials insist that China’s intent is to safeguard its own sovereignty.
-But Chinese military actions and weapons advances this year give some neighbors cause for concern.
+But Chinese military actions and weapons advances this year give some neighbours cause for concern.

 China has been increasingly asserting territorial claims this year over waters and islands in the South and East China Seas, in direct conflict against Japan, the Philippines, Thailand, Malaysia and Taiwan.